lewagon/data-engineering-setup/automation/README.md

 - `variables.tf`
 - `terraform.tfvars`

-Start with finding the username of your LOCAL computer, this is important to know and set.
+We'll need the username of your LOCAL computer, this is important to know and set.
 - 🪟 Windows: TODO - unsure.
 - 🍎 MacOS: type `whoami` in the terminal
 - 🐧 Linux: type `whoami` in the terminal

-Update the values in `terraform.tfvars`:
+Open up `terraform.tfvars` in VS Code and take a look at it, it should look like:

 ```bash
 project_id    = "<YOUR_GCP_PROJECT>"